rusty-jvm

 Java Standard Library Classes

-This project uses Java standard library classes based on OpenJDK JDK 23 General-Availability Release.
+This project relies on standard library classes from the OpenJDK JDK 23 General Availability Release.

 Getting Started